raspberrypilearning/packaging-your-code/en/step_2.md

 --- task ---

-Open a Python 3 editor (such as IDLE), create a new file and save it was `me.py` in the Python module directory, `motivate`, you just created.
+Open a Python 3 editor (such as IDLE), create a new file, and save it as `me.py` in the Python module directory `motivate`.

-This python program will hold the python code which will print motivating messages.
+This Python program will hold the code that will print motivating messages.

 --- /task ---

 --- task ---

-Create a function called `motivate_me` and have it print a message.
+Create a function called `motivate_me`, and have it print a message.

 ```python